Young onset dementia: Key issues

 Dementia can affect people as young as 30, although this is extremely rare.
 Most younger people with dementia are middle aged: in their 50s and early 60s.
-The term ‘young onset dementia’, or 'young onset dementia', or 'working life dementia' refers to people diagnosed with dementia under the age of 65.
+The term ‘young onset dementia’, or 'early onset dementia', or 'working life dementia' refers to people diagnosed with dementia under the age of 65.

 You can’t have dementia, you’re too young.A GP quoted in an Alzheimer’s Society report (2008)

 In 2010 there were thought to be 64,037 people under 65 with dementia in the UK compared with just 16,737 in 1998.
 The majority of those affected in this younger age group – 70 per cent – are men.
 Younger people with dementia make up 8 per cent of the total number of people with dementia (ART 2010).

 The chances of developing dementia before 65 are relatively small.
 Men aged between 30 and 59 have a 0.16 per cent chance; for women it is 0.09 per cent.
 The chances increase slightly once a person reaches 60.
 Men aged between 60 and 64 have a 1.58 per cent chance of developing dementia; for women it is 0.47 per cent.
 The chances of developing dementia are highest for people between 90 and 94 (32 per cent) (ART 2010).

 We do not know fully the risk factors for developing young onset dementia.
 For many people, it just seems to develop.
 In a proportion of younger people, there is a familial link.
 Individuals who have at least one close relative with dementia have a two to four times greater risk of developing dementia before the age of 65, most commonly Alzheimer’s disease.
 The effect is stronger for those where the close relative had young onset dementia.